CNAME record: Details

 CNAME records are handled specially in the domain name system and have several restrictions on their use.
 When a DNS resolver encounters a CNAME record while looking for a regular resource record, it will restart the query using the canonical name instead of the original name.
-However, if the resolver is specifically told to look for CNAME records, the canonical name (right-hand side) is returned, rather than restarting the query.
+However, if the resolver is specifically told to look for CNAME records, the canonical name (righthand side) is returned, rather than restarting the query.
 The canonical name that a CNAME record points to can be anywhere in the DNS, whether local or on a remote server in a different DNS zone.

-For example, consider a DNS zone as follows: